Jvillan04/JV-BFOR519-SysAdmin-Project/Phase-1/Phase-1-README.md

 # Phase 1 - Core Set Up

+_Note: The below is just what I did to get Proxmox Up and running.
+Things could be different depending on the system that you are instaling Proxmox in_

 ## Getting Proxmox on a drive
 Download the Proxmox VE ISO from the Proxmox site and flash it to a USB drive using a tool like Balena Etcher (or Rufus), which is a tool for writing image files to storage devices.
 This prepares the installer for your server.